NEW URBAN SPACES: URBAN THEORY AND THE SCALE QUESTION

 The urban condition is today being radically transformed.
-Urban restructuring is accelerating, new urban spaces are being consolidated, and new forms of urbanization are crystallizing across the planet.
-How can we decipher these emergent geographies of urbanization?
+Urban restructuring is accelerating, new urban spaces are being consolidated, and new forms of urbanization are crystallizing.
+How can we decipher these transformations?